ForgeRock/forgeops/docker/openidm-postgres/README.md

 # Notes

-If you are using the Kubernetes Helm project files (fretes) you do *not* need this Docker image, because the generic PostgreSQL image is used.
+If you are using the Kubernetes Helm chart for IDM, you do *not* need this Docker image, because the generic PostgreSQL image is used.

 The SQL files are copied from OpenIDM 5.5 snapshot.
 You need to update them for different OpenIDM releases.

-The createuser.psql script is not really needed as the Docker image creates the openidm user by setting POSTGRES_USER=openidm
+The createuser.psql script is not required as the Docker image creates the openidm user by setting POSTGRES_USER=openidm

 # Sample commands to start